 What Is Image-to-SVG Conversion?

-This tool traces the contours and color regions of your image to produce clean SVG output.
+This tool runs color quantization to group the image into solid color regions, then fits smooth Bezier and quadratic curves along each region's edges to produce clean, compact SVG output.
 It works best with logos, icons, illustrations, and graphics with distinct shapes and limited color palettes.
 Photographs with millions of colors and gradients will produce extremely complex SVGs — for those, raster formats remain the better choice.
+One stylized exception: the Photo Effects Lab can turn a photo into a halftone, stipple, or crosshatch treatment and export that as a true vector SVG — a dot screen instead of a trace.

 How to Use This Tool